xDonaldDuckFTWx/tile-maps/readme.md

 Vertices between node represent neighbouring nodes, shift click on two regions
 Border: country border, ctrl click to draw border polygon

+Press Q to alter between apps (drawing and viewing) When viewing, navigate map with WASD, zoom with 1 and 2, change map with arrow keys